 In the event of conflict, bargaining unit seniority shall be the decisive factor.
 Written requests for this time off must be received by the Director of Resident Care by November 1.
-Christmas and New Years' time off shall be posted by November 15.
+Christmas and New Year's time off shall be posted by November 15.

-Regular scheduling may be waived from the 15 of December to the 15 of January in order to accommodate the employees during this period.
+Regular scheduling may be waived from the 15th of December to the 15th of January in order to accommodate the employees during this period.

-At the request of the employee, the five (5) consecutive days off may be scheduled during the period of December 15 to January 15 to facilitate their cultural differences replacing the days off noted above.
+At the request of the employee, the three (3) and endeavor to schedule 4 consecutive days off may be scheduled during the period December 15 to January 15 to facilitate their cultural differences replacing the days off noted above.